fabriciosouzza/fabriciosouzza/README.md

 - ⚡ Fun fact: ...
 -->
 - I’m Fabrício Souza.
 A student of Front-End and Back-End Development.
-- 🌱 I’m currently learning HTML, CSS and Javascript, and I plan to learn React.js and Node.js.
+- 🌱 I’m currently learning React.js and TypeScript.
 - 📫 How to reach me: https://www.linkedin.com/in/fabriciosouzadasilva/